Skip to Content

 #1.
 Tell Your Stylist

 If you can tell the color isn’t right when you’re still sitting in the stylist’s chair, speak up immediately.
-They can often adjust the color a few shades lighter or darker to get it right before you leave the salon.
+They can often adjust the tone or darken the color before you leave the salon.
+Note that making it lighter will require a separate, more intensive color correction process.
 Telling them there’s something wrong won’t offend them because they want you to be happy with your hair.
 Just be polite about it, and they’ll fix it.

 Also, you can look for a new stylist.
 By choosing a new hairstylist, you can get the mistake appropriately fixed.
 Another option is choosing a different stylist at the same salon.